 EU countries must bring into force the laws and administrative provisions necessary to comply with the Directive by 9 June 2018.

-No. Journalists will remain free to investigate and publish news on companies’ practices and business affairs, as they are today.
+No. Journalists remain free to investigate and publish news on companies’ practices and business affairs, as they were before.
 The Directive only deals with unlawful conduct by which someone acquires or discloses, without authorisation and through illicit means, information with commercial value that companies treat as confidential in order to keep a competitive advantage over their competitors.
 If no unlawful conduct takes place, the relevant disclosure of the trade secret is out of scope of the Directive and therefore not affected by it.

 Even when a trade secret is misappropriated, the Directive foresees a specific safeguard in order to preserve the freedom of expression and right to information (including a free press) as protected by the Charter of Fundamental Rights of the European Union.
 The safeguard is operative if the divulgation of the trade secret that was acquired by, or passed to the journalist, was through the use of illicit means such as the breach of law or contract.

-No. The draft directive does not alter the current legal obligations on companies to divulge information for such public policy objectives.
+No. The directive does not alter the current legal obligations on companies to divulge information for such public policy objectives.
 The public interest prevails over private interest in such matters.
 Companies are subject to legal obligations to disclose information of public interest, for example, in the chemical and pharmaceutical sectors.
-Such regulations, which ensure a high level of transparency, will not be affected.
-The draft directive does not provide any grounds for companies to hide information that they are obliged to submit to regulatory authorities or to the public at large.
+Such regulations, which ensure a high level of transparency, are not affected.
+The directive does not provide any grounds for companies to hide information that they are obliged to submit to regulatory authorities or to the public at large.

-Moreover, the draft directive does not alter and does not have any impact on the regulations that foresee the right of citizens to access documents in the possession of public authorities, including documents submitted by third parties such as companies and business organisations.
+Moreover, the directive does not alter and does not have any impact on the regulations that foresee the right of citizens to access documents in the possession of public authorities, including documents submitted by third parties such as companies and business organisations.

-In addition, the draft directive expressly safeguards those who, acting in the public interest, disclose a trade secret for the purpose of revealing a misconduct, wrongdoing or illegal activity.
+In addition, the directive expressly safeguards those who, acting in the public interest, disclose a trade secret for the purpose of revealing a misconduct, wrongdoing or illegal activity.
 This safeguard is operative if the trade secret was acquired or passed to the whistle-blower through the use of illicit means such as the breach of law or contract.
-If no unlawful conduct takes place the disclosure of the trade secret is out of the scope of the proposed directive and therefore no safeguards are necessary.
+If no unlawful conduct takes place the disclosure of the trade secret is out of the scope of the directive and therefore no safeguards are necessary.